Configuring a MySQL Datasource in Apache Tomcat

 x.xis a version number.

-- Copy the JAR file into the
+- Copy the driver JAR file to the

 Step 3.
 Configure Tomcat

 conf/server.xmlfile in your Confluence installation directory.